 An image showing common lead generation mistakes

-Lead generation is a top marketing objective for B2B sales and marketing teams, yet 61% of marketers consider it the most challenging aspect of their jobs.
+Lead generation is critical for B2B revenue teams, yet 61% of marketers say it's their biggest challenge.

 Top B2B lead generation challenges and their solutions